tvtroid/tvtroid.github.io/clean-code/_posts/2021-12-08-avoid-if-else-using-design-pattern.md

 ## Conclusion
 There's always a better design to replace nested if-else.
-We can combine design patterns if possible to resolve our real case.
+We can combine design patterns if possible to resolve our real cases.

 ## References